jhpyle/docassemble/_docs/documents.md

 If `pdf/a` is not specified, the default behavior is determined by the interview's [`pdf/a` features setting].

+# <a name="password"></a>Protecting PDF files with a password

+If you want the [PDF] file produced by an attachment to be protected with a password, you can set a `password`, and the [PDF] file will be protected using [pdftk].
+There are two passwords that can be set: an "owner" password and a "user" password.

+The `password` can be specified in the following ways:

+* If set to a string, only the "user" password will be set.
+* If set to a list, the first element is the "owner" password and the second elementt is the "user" password.
+* If set to a [Python dict], the value of the `owner` key is the "owner" password and the value of the `user` key is the "user" password.

+If the user password and the owner password are the same, then only the "user" password will be set.

 # <a name="language"></a>Assembling documents in a different language than the current language

 If you need to produce a document in a different language than the